Alipsa/renjin-client-data-utils/README.md

 # Version history

+### 1.4.2
+- If no info on column types are given when creating a table then treat them as Strings

 ### 1.4.1
 Handle transformations of empty tables (used to get an ArrayIndexOutOfBoundsException) - now returning empty List instead